jfilby/nexus/docs/views.md

 ## Defining Web Routes

+Web routes are defined at the application level, but may be referenced across applications in a project, or in other projects.

 Web routes are defined by YAML and generate:
 - The web-app or web-service routing source file
 - Starter page files